LucDupAtGitHub/PDBP/README.md

 ### Why `Dotty`

 Program description based programming is not only about *power of expression*, it is also, and probably even more, about *elegance of use*.
 Traditionally, the pointfree style has *not* been considered to be very elegant.
 Luckily, the `Dotty` programming language comes to the rescue! `Dotty` is a *strongly typed*, *scalable* programming language.
 It is possible to *extend the language* in a *type safe* way at the *library* level with *internal domain specific languages*.
-By making use of a domain specific language for the domain of *programs*, program description based programming can be done in a very *concise* way.
+By using a domain specific language for the domain of *programs*, program description based programming can be done in a very *concise* way.

 Below are both an `FP` example and a `Dotty` example illustrating difference in elegance of use.